gohugoio/hugo/content/contribute/development.md

 git checkout -b <BRANCH-NAME>
 ```

-You can check on which branch your are with `git branch`.
+You can check on which branch you are with `git branch`.
 You should see a list of all local branches.
 The current branch is indicated with a little asterisk.

 ### Contribute to Documentation